Schrielle360/120-work/hw-final/readme.md

 1. #### Actual proposal

   I propose to make a simple game of 'remove the Chibi' where the Chibi, when clicked, ends up disappearing.
-However, if it touches another Chibi it costs you points.
-This would mean that your Chibi's when popped would gain you points.
-The objective is to keep the score about -10.
-If the score
-    hits -10 then you lose and have to restart.